ochorocho/typo3-container/README.md

 variables (TYPO3 version, PHP modules, PHP version).
 PHP modules and PHP version will be composed of requirements found in [composer.json](https://raw.githubusercontent.com/TYPO3/typo3/main/composer.json).

 :warning: At the moment this is just an experiment!
-Use at your own risk.
+But the idea is to have a production ready TYPO3 container image.

-This will not cover an "everyone and their dog"-setup.
+    For now this will not cover an "everyone and their dog"-setup.
-It is more of a base image to start with TYPO3 and Docker.
+    It is more of a base image to start with TYPO3 and Docker and try to provide more and more stuff as we go.

 ## Build a image